iac-oslo/natgw-poc/readme.md

 After some whiteboarding and head scratching, we came up with the following solution for this test lab environment:

  - use [Public IP Prefix](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-address-prefix) with `/29` subnet mask to allocate 8 IP addresses for active environment and another `/29` for DR environment.
-We use Prefix resource because we will know all new IP values from the IP range in advanced.
+We use Prefix resource because we will know all new IP values from the IP range in advance.
  - provision all Public IPs from the Prefixes
  - use [Azure Deployment Scrips integrated with Private VNet](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-vnet)
  - use [NAT Gateway](https://learn.microsoft.com/en-us/azure/nat-gateway/nat-overview) and configure Deployment Scripts subnet to route outbound traffic through specified IP address